Interview with Stefan Kaiser, senior IT systems engineer and Dolphin SuperNova user.

 As a senior IT systems engineer for an international employer, Stefan Kaiser has proven expertise in technology systems, and a personal interest in accessibility.
 We asked him about his experiences and the things that led him to choose and recommend SuperNova for himself and his colleagues.

 I have worked for WACKER since 1990.
 I started my career as a trainee.
 In Germany it is common to get an overview for 3 years, working in the different departments of a company.
-During this trainee phase I had a big 20 inch Monitor – it was very heavy – so around 25 kg.
+During this trainee phase I had a big 20 inch Monitor – it was very heavy – around 25 kg.
 I was the first visually impaired employee at WACKER.
 So the company really supported me to start my job and have continued to support me during my whole career.
 After I finished the trainee program I worked for different departments in the human resource unit.

-Computer stuff was always a hobby of mine, and colleagues in the HR department used to come to me to get support.
+Computers were always a hobby of mine, and colleagues in the HR department used to come to me to get support.
 In 1997 I got the chance to officially join the IT department and I’ve worked there ever since, starting with user support via phone or on-site.
-Later we standardized our IT life cycle processes and I became a member of this team.
+Later we standardised our IT lifecycle processes and I became a member of this team.

 What is your role there?

 Now I act as an IT System engineer in the client development team of the IT department.
 I have quite a few responsibilities.
 The main business currently is the global coordination of the W10 migration from our work place computers.
 I am part of a small team that do IT support for our board members and last but not least, I am responsible for the IT equipment and workplaces for our blind and visual impaired colleagues.

 How important is your computer to your role?

 Without a computer it is not possible to do anything these days.
 Computers are everywhere in our life.

 There’s been a big change in technology development for blind and visual impaired people in recent years, which is great.

 Can you tell us about your visual impairment?